n7tae/urfd/README.md

 Numerous fixes like late entry recognition from modes like YSF that are otherwise ignored by the original reflector when no header has been received.

-Integrated NXDN Reflector is in progress.

-This means that all digitial modes including USRP are transcoded directly from the source, with no double transcoding to/from any mode.
+The rest of this README is unchanged from the original.

 ## Introduction